rweigel/stats/hw.md

 1. exercises and drinks alcohol?
 2. does not do at least one of the two activities?

-Use a Venn diagram in the way that was used in class to demonstrate your answers.
+Use a Venn diagram (or any visual method) in the way that was used in class to demonstrate your answers.

 ## Set Operations in Python